Finnish Hound

 What is the average lifespan of a Finnish Hound?

-They typically live between 10 and 12 years with proper care.
+They are a healthy breed, typically living between 10 and 12 years.

 View Official FCI Standard